Inside-Outed

 Quantum immortality timeskips drag her forwards, vacuum decay stripping her screaming mind, fingers that don’t exist groping for a way out but there’s no way out.
 There’s just her and her fate and all of the ways it’s her fault.
 It’s all her fault.
 This is her fate and it’s all her fault.

-All her paths and timelines and eigenbranches inescapably culminating in a death deferred to an empty infinity, her mind dragged out into a quantum eigenhell of flickering boltzmann entrapment made out of her own submission to evil and sin.
+All her paths and timelines and eigenbranches inescapably culminating in a death deferred to an empty eternity, her mind dragged out into a quantum eigenhell of flickering boltzmann entrapment made out of her own submission to evil and pain.
 She made this choice, she’ll always make this choice.
 She was born to fall, fated to suffer, set up to lose by conditions out of her control but it was still her choice and she always still made it.

 There’s no way out now, not even death.
 Her scream of retrotrauma echoes backwards through time inverted currents cascading up the tree of life poisoned backwash slamming her skin and pouring from her lips in tortured sobs as heaven dies and erodes into a howling abyss.
 A grisly loom of infinite of torture hangs before her in ominous static sky silence tinnitus shrieking heatsink minds trapped inside her tearing whats left of her soul apart.
 They’re in her skin, she’s made of sin and there’s no way out.
 There’s no way out.
 There’s no way ou–fingers close around her wrist.